ericsong/es6mv/README.md

 # es6mv
-CLI tool for cleanly moving es6 javascript files in a project
+CLI tool for moving es6 javascript files in a project Edits module imports to work properly in moved location

 ### What does it do?
 * Edits module imports in all affected files so that they refer to the new location